Chalarangelo/30-seconds-of-code/snippets/display-table-centering.md

-### Display Table Centering
+### Display table centering

-Vertically and horitonally centers a child element within its parent element using `display: table` (as an alternative to `flexbox`).
+Vertically and horizontally centers a child element within its parent element using `display: table` (as an alternative to `flexbox`).

 #### HTML